-Use lines 19a through 19i only for assets placed in service during the tax year beginning in 2004 and depreciated under the General Depreciation System (GDS), except for automobiles and other listed property (which are reported in Part V).
+Use lines 19a through 19i only for assets placed in service during the tax year beginning in 2005 and depreciated under the General Depreciation System (GDS), except for automobiles and other listed property (which are reported in Part V).

 Column (a) - Classification of property.
-Determine which property you acquired and placed in service during the tax year beginning in 2004.
-Then, sort that property according to its classification (3-year property, 5-year property, etc.) as shown in column (a) of lines 19a through 19i.
+Sort the property you acquired and placed in service during the tax year beginning in 2005 according to its classification (3-year property, 5-year property, etc.) as shown in column (a) of lines 19a through 19i.
 The classifications for some property are shown below.
-For property not shown, see Determining the classification on page 6.
+For property not shown, see Determining the classification below.